Is Britain under Judgement?

 I call upon the spirit of Winter.
 The spirit of earth, of the womb of creation; of the night and the snows of winter, deep roots and ancient stones.

 How does the God of Israel, the one true holy and righteous God respond to such defiance?

-We have presented a brief review of the spiritual activity and status of Britain over the ages (a more detailed analysis can be found at SeekingTruth).
-Undoubtedly Britain's spiritual state has ebbed and flowed when we look at detail, but can we see a spiritual trend?
+We have presented a brief review of the spiritual activity and status of Britain over the ages.
+For a more detailed analysis download Britain in Danger.
+Undoubtedly Britain’s spiritual state has ebbed and flowed when we look at detail, but can we see a spiritual trend?